Anointing of the Sick

 — Catechism of the Catholic Church Counsel of Trent

-Sadly, many times the evil one uses our pride to convince us the greater good is disobedience to the Church, because we have been convinced this sacrament is a “healing” sacrament for anyone and then, out of misguided love, we administer the sacrament against the teaching of the church, but it isn’t.
-Bad never = good.
+Sadly, many times the evil one uses our pride to convince us the greater good is disobedience to the Church, because we have been convinced this anointing sacrament is a “healing” sacrament for anyone who wants it…since it does heal.

 We must humbly submit to the wisdom of the Church and our call to obedience, regardless of how we feel, and follow the examples of perfect obedience the saints have given to us if we wish real good to happen.